jwehring1/WGUProject/README.md

 - Retrofit and GSON must be used
 - Should follow a structured android project layout

-Ui design would not be considered so therefore I went basic
+Ui design was not considered so therefore I basic CardView's were used